Last updated: March 23, 2026

 12. Taste Milanese Classics at Ratanà

 For a culinary journey into the heart of Milanese cuisine, make your way to Ratanà, a stylish restaurant in the Isola district.
 Chef Cesare Battisti takes traditional dishes and elevates them to perfection, including the iconic risotto alla Milanese, cooked in the Milanese way.
 Using locally sourced rice, he presents it with bone marrow, gremolata (a combination of lemon zest, parsley, and garlic), roasted meat sauce, and a succulent piece of ossobuco to enhance the flavours.
 In the local dialect, it's called risotto giad, or 'yellow rice.'
-Dining here is a culinary journey that offers an authentic taste of Milanese traditions.
+Dining here is among the most rewarding food-focused things to do in Milan.

 Ratanà